Mafalda-SFU/Mafalda-SFU.github.io/README.md

   Mediasoup instances.
 - [Remote Mafalda server]() & [Remote Mafalda client](): remote control of Mafalda instances.
-- *Mediasoup-horizontal*: Mediasoup horizontal scalability, allow to use Mediasoup Worker instances located on multiple servers from a single place as if they were local to it. _Currently in development_
+- [Mediasoup-horizontal](): Mediasoup horizontal scalability, allow to use Mediasoup Worker instances located on multiple servers from a single place as if they were local to it.
 - *Mafalda-horizontal*: Mafalda horizontal scalability, allow to have Router objects that transparently span over multiple servers and CPUs.
   _Currently in development_